oracle/node-oracledb/doc/api.md

 limiting statement execution time, and also about limiting the time taken to open new connections.

+The default is 0, meaning that there is no timeout.

 This property was added in node-oracledb 3.0.
 An exception will occur if node-oracledb is not using Oracle client library version 18.1 or later.